 What is the purpose of the site?
 Do you want to provide information, promote a service, or sell a product…?

 What do you hope to accomplish by building this website?
 Two of the more common goals are either to make money or share information.

 - Target Audience

 Is there a specific group of people that will help you reach your goals?
-It is helpful to picture the “ideal” person you want to visit your web site.
-Consider their age, sex or interests – this will later help determine the best design style for your site.
+It is helpful to picture the “ideal” person you want to visit on your website.
+Consider their age, sex, or interests – this will later help determine the best design style for your site.